 14. The response message is forwarded to the Consumer.

-Editor's note: Consumer receives the response with the Pointer of Producer 2.
-It is FFS how the consumer handles this mismatch.

 6.15.4 Impacts on existing NFs, NF Services and Interfaces

 The impact of this solution includes:

 - The Framework function manage the mapping between the producer NF/Service instance and binding ID.
 The Service Framework update the association when the producer instances are changed.